Kofi Amoa-Abban

 Kofi Amoa-Abban is a Ghanaian Oil and Gas entrepreneur, and philanthropist.
 He is best known as the founder and CEO of Rigworld Group, an oil services business with operations across West Africa.

 Early life

 Kofi Amoa-Abban was born in Tema, Ghana, the son of Kofi Amoa-Abban a Director at Textile company TTL, and Letitia Amoa-Abban a retail entrepreneur.
 Kofi Amoa-Abban attended Mfantsipim School in Cape Coast, Ghana.
-Kofi Amoa-Abban graduated from the University of Ghana with a degree in Psychology and subsequently pursued a masters degree at Oslo University.
+Kofi Amoa-Abban graduated from the University of Ghana with a degree in Psychology and subsequently pursued a master's degree at Oslo University.

 Managing career

 In 2011, Kofi Amoa-Abban started Rigworld from a small office in Osu, Accra providing recruitment services to the burgeoning oil and gas industry in Ghana.
 Prior to that, he had served as a drill crew member with Atwood Hunter responsible for the TEAK1, TEAK 2, and Banda Wells.
 In July 2015 Kofi Amoa-Abban co-founded PressureTech, a wholly owned subsidiary of Rigworld International Services, which offers engineering solutions to Oil and Gas companies in Ghana and beyond.